 If you go bottom fishing anytime soon just remember that triggerfish, red snapper, gag grouper, and amberjack are all closed in federal waters, but amberjack still is open in state waters.

 A few cobia were caught this week and it will only get better as the weather warms up and we move into April.
 If you’re going it’s a good idea to have a couple of different baits and always a few eels.

 Piers & Beaches

-Surf fishing reports have varied from one person to another, but there are a fair amount of pompano and whiting being caught.
+Surf fishing reports have varied from one person to another, but there are a fair amount of pompano and whiting being caught by pensacola fishing charters.
 Fresh shrimp or live sandfleas are your best bet for baits and just try to find a good hole or washout off the beach.